Shikhargupta/vision-based-autonomous-UAV/README.md

 * Install OpenCV on the board.
 Setup OpenCV 2.4.9 instead of the latest version as it contains the non-free packages as well (SIFT, SURF etc.).
 Follow this [link] (https://docs.google.com/document/d/1Fk_TDtEYP2b3LLZQTsYia96HplF_5mV7wHlRgcwBHVk/pub).
 * Connect the drone to Jetson using UART CANN 2 port and setup a serial communication between the two.
 Refer to the [Jetson GPIO] (http://elinux.org/Jetson/GPIO) to get the pin number of the I/O ports.
 [Here] (https://developer.dji.com/onboard-sdk/documentation/hardware-setup/index.html) is the complete hardware setup guide.
 * To use the Onboard SDK feature of Matrice 100 one has to create an app on dji developers website and activate the drone.
 Steps are mentioned [here](http://forum.dev.dji.com/thread-31786-1-1.html).
 Download the mentioned DJI_Onboard_SDK_Windows_QT_Sample file from [here](https://github.com/dji-sdk/Onboard-SDK).

+##DJI Onboard SDK ROS
+This ROS example implements functionality of the DJI Onboard-SDK.
+It consists of the core library and client packages demonstrating communication with Matrice 100 and A3 flight controllers.
+Clone the repository into your system and [catkin-make](http://wiki.ros.org/catkin/commands/catkin_make) to compile the libraries.
+Packages included are:
+* dji_sdk
+* dji_sdk_demo
+* dji_sdk_web_groundstation
+* dji_sdk_read_cam
+* dji_sdk_dji2mav

+Apart from the DJI Onboard SDK packages, two addtional packages have been included which are explained below.
+## Detection and Distance Estimation
+[This] package is responsible for detection of the target around the UAV and estimating its distance and generating control signals accordingly to maneuver the drone to the location precisely.
+This package has been divided into two parts:

+**SIFT features**

+[This] Python file contains the algorithm to detect the target in the image acquired from camera and estimate the distance from the drone.
+The algorithm is based on the [SIFT](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_feature2d/py_sift_intro/py_sift_intro.html) feauture extraction method included in the OpenCV library.
+When applied on an image, this method identifies and stores the keypoints in the input image.
+Each keypoint is assigned a 128 elements long unique descriptor vector.
+For example here keypoints are extracted in this image which is used as the landing mark for the drone.
+This image will play the role of the training image.

+Now features of the input image from the camera of the drone are extracted and stored.

+Finally the features from bothe the images are matched and the target is identified.
+This feature matching is done through a Euclidean-distance based nearest neighbor approach.

+Now when the target has been identified in the input image, distance can be estimated using the basic principles of cartesian geometry.

+1. Calculate the mean of all the matched feature points (x and y coordinates separately).
+This will approximately give the point at the centre of the landing mark.
+2. Position of the drone can be approximated as the centre of the image as the camera is facing vertically downwards.
+3. Using the distance formula between two coordinates on a horizontal plane separation between the drone and the target can be estimated. **We don't have to worry about the vertical distance of the drone from the ground as the drone itself keeps the record of that**.

+**Maneuvering the drone**

+After calculating the distance in the x and y directions, task is to maneuver the drone to the desired location and land safely.
+[This] Python file uses the pre-defined libraries of DJI Onboard SDK to perform mentioned tasks.
+The distance in the x and y directions calculated above are used here to guide the drone in [attitude mode](http://wiki.dji.com/en/index.php/Control_Mode#Attitude_Mode).